 One particular series of problems that shared environments pose relates to how the hosting provider actually furnishes a website its designated server space.
 Shared hosting environments are typically less expensive, so they don't provide the same benefits as dedicated servers.
 With shared hosting, a website’s ability to function normally and consistently is somewhat dependent upon the other websites using that same server.
 This is a cause for concern.

 With a dedicated hosting environment, however, only a single platform at a time runs off of each individual server.
 This means that companies like banks or other financial institutions can operate their online platforms without the concern that some other website or application could damage their bandwidth, storage space, or load times, ultimately creating a negative impact on the overall customer experience.

 All of this amounts to much less control over how the server operates in shared environments than in dedicated ones.
 Less control also equates to less security, which is the primary reason that financial institutions should opt for dedicated hosting environments in the first place over shared data solutions.

 Key #2: Encryption

 Just how secure is SSL?
-Well, to be very specific, there are more than 1077 possible combinations.
-In other words: it is virtually impossible to hack.
+Specifically, there are more than 1,077 possible combinations; it is virtually impossible to hack.
 As such, SSL is vital to a banking website’s integrity.
 256-bit encryption is sometimes also called “military-grade” encryption because the armed forces and United States government also utilize it for their documents’ protection.
 That’s the level of security that clients’ financial data deserves and needs to be fully safeguarded from external threats.